karpach/remote-shutdown-pc/readme.md

+﻿This is a Fork repository from [karpach/remote-shutdown-pc](https://github.com/karpach/remote-shutdown-pc) !!!!!!

+ I just added the possibility to restart the computer.
+Tested and working ! :)

-﻿# Remote Shutdown Manager
+ # Remote Shutdown Manager
-The project is a windows application, which gives an ability to shutdown, suspend, hibernate PC or turn screen off using HTTP GET request.
+The project is a windows application, which gives an ability to shutdown, suspend, hibernate PC, **restart** or turn screen off using HTTP GET request.

 The application stays in a system tray area, where you can trigger custom command shutdown as well.